5 Tips on How to Find Work as a Proofreader

 - Create a website and/or social media presence for yourself as a proofreader.

 - Join a professional society and online groups for editors.

-- Pass the Becoming A Proofreader course and work with Proofed.
+- Pass the Becoming A Proofreader and Becoming An Editor courses and work with Proofed.

 Read on for more information on finding work as a freelance proofreader.